 Aruna-cha-lah!

-Swami performs this – to the best of my knowledge – each and every day.
-There were only three of us in the hall this morning in addition to Swami, but that doesn’t stop him from being any less meticulous.
-Think of it, Swami’s karma is to love his guru Bhagavan Sri Ramana Maharshi, to build an ashram dedicated to following Bhagavan’s teachings, to have a meditation hall which has a fully operational Ramana Maharshi shrine, and all in the place where Ramana spent virtually his entire life after self-realization, the temple town of Tiruvannamalai at the feet of holy Mount Arunachala.
+Swamiji does this – to the best of my knowledge – each and every day.
+There were only three of us in the hall this morning in addition to swamiji, but that doesn’t stop him from being any less meticulous.
+Think of it, swamiji’s karma is to love his guru Bhagavan Sri Ramana Maharshi, to build an ashram dedicated to following Bhagavan’s teachings, to have a meditation hall which has a fully operational Ramana Maharshi shrine, and all in the place where Ramana Maharshi spent virtually his entire life after self-realization, the temple town of Tiruvannamalai at the feet of holy Arunachala.
 How amazing is that?
-The ashram is all low key really, but it is very much a living entity day in day out and because of that it is beautiful.
-This morning saw me chanting again, just two of us chanting besides Swami, whilst the other person in the hall was the orange robed sannyasin in mouna who never says a word.
-Compared to yesterday the prayers and recitations seemed to go a lot quicker and the chanting was easier as well, ebbs and flows I guess when it comes to chanting and prayers, where no two days are the same, just like in meditation.
+The ashram is low key really, but it is very much a living entity day in day out, and because of that it is beautiful.
+This morning saw me chanting again, just two of us chanting besides swamiji, whilst the other person in the hall was the orange robed sannyasin in mouna, a man who never says a word.
+Compared to yesterday the prayers and recitations seemed to go a lot quicker and the chanting was easier as well, I guess there are ebbs and flows when it comes to these things, where no two days are the same, just like in meditation.

-My routine this morning was slightly different in that after breakfast I took a walk to a local travel agent – Tiru Travels – to book a ticket on the Shatabdi Express from Bangalore to Mysore for 20/2 which is in 3 days time.
+My routine this morning was slightly different in that after breakfast I took a walk to a local tours agent – Tiru Travels – in order to book a ticket on the Shatabdi Express from Bangalore to Mysore for 20/2 which is in 3 days time.
 Not only that, I also needed to sort out a taxi from Tiruvannamalai to Bangalore on 19/2 for which I had previously been quoted a price of 4300 rupees for a city drop.
-Indeed it would be a city drop as I had booked a room for the night in Highgates Hotel on Church Street right in the middle of town and running parallel to MG Road.
-By the time I got to the agent’s office the young man behind the desk told me I would have to come back at 10.30 as he was not able to do the bookings for me because his elder brother looked after all of that and he wasn’t there at the moment.
+Indeed it would be a city centre drop because I had booked a room for the night in Highgates Hotel on Church Street which is right in the middle of town and running parallel to MG Road.
+By the time I got to the agent’s office the young man behind the desk told me I would have to come back at 10.30 as he was not able to do the bookings for me because his elder brother looked after all of that and he wasn’t available at the moment.
 That’s the kind of thing which happens in India – main man out of station, albeit temporarily, so nuthin’ doin’ – which meant I had no choice but to just nod my head and walk back to the ashram empty handed, even though what I really wanted to say at that precise moment in time was “Well, why the fuck are you bothering to open then?”
-Guess it was no big deal, but I doubted I would go out again for 10.30 as I would be in satsang, so I would go later on, after lunch at 12.30.
-That seemed like a plan, as it would not disturb my ashram schedule.
+Guess it was no big deal, but I doubted I would go out again for 10.30 because by then I would be at the satsang with Swamiji, so I would go later on, maybe after lunch at 12.30.
+That seemed like a plan, because then it would not disturb my ashram schedule.

-After my meditation with Swami in the morning, yesterday afternoon took the form of a post lunch nap before I went up to the meditation hall around 2.15.
+After my meditation with Swami Hamsananda in the morning, yesterday afternoon took the form of a post lunch nap before I went up to the meditation hall around 2.15.
 Predictably enough it was a bit of a struggle, even though I’d laid down on my bed for at least 20 mins to get some rest.
-Just hadn’t done the trick as it was back to the land of head nod and the battle to stay awake, been there countless times before whilst in India, so it really was no great surprise.
-Think I might have got up to a 189 or something, but it was like wading through mud.
-At a certain point I had to do a bit of shrine walkin’ then quietly read some more of The Silent Power because continuing to try and meditate was too much for me.
-After my 3.30 cup of sweet tea I went back up to the hall but didn’t bother to meditate, just carried on reading instead, which under the circumstances felt like it was good enough.
-Truth is the meditation hall is a nice place to be and I try to never lose sight of the fact that it is in an ashram located at the foot of Arunachala.
+Just hadn’t done the trick as it was back to the land of head nod and the battle to stay awake; been there countless times before whilst in India, so it really was no great surprise.
+Think I might have got up to a 189 or something, but it was like wading through mud, concentration scattered to the point of being all over the place.
+At a certain stage I had to do a bit of shrine walkin’ then quietly read some more of The Silent Power because continuing to try and meditate was too much for me.
+After my 3.30 cup of sweet tea I went back up to the hall but didn’t bother trying to get back on track, just carried on reading instead, which under the circumstances felt like it was good enough.
+Truth is the meditation hall is a nice place to be, and I try to never lose sight of the fact that it is in an ashram located at the foot of Arunachala in the temple town of Tiruvannamalai.

-My Reminiscences – by N. Balarama Reddy, which is the memoir of one of Bhagavan Sri Ramana Maharshi’s oldest and closest disciples costing 60 rupees.
+My Reminiscences – N. Balarama Reddy, which is the memoir of one of Bhagavan Sri Ramana Maharshi’s oldest and closest disciples, costing 60 rupees.

-Seems like I just can’t help it, there are always books in the Depot which I want to read and I know that once I leave Tiruvannamalai there will not be much chance of finding them anywhere else, not unless I want to dive into the waters of online ordering from India, which even with time delay factors spun into the equation is never going to be anywhere near as cheap as buying the books on the spot.
-So this is what I tend to do, buy lots of books from the Ashram Book Depot on each visit, going back loaded down with them as a consequence.
+Seems like I just can’t help it, there are always books in the Depot which I want to read and I know that once I leave Tiruvannamalai there will not be much chance of finding them anywhere else, not unless I want to dive into the waters of online ordering from India, which in addition to the time delay factors is never going to be anywhere near as cheap as buying the books on the spot.
+So this is what I tend to do, buy lots of books from the Ashram Book Depot on each visit, going back loaded down with them in my ashram bag as a consequence.

-Before this happens the head priest, a huge Tamil Brahmin, comes out of the old temple to involve himself in the preparation of the sacred camphor flame and powders of grey vibhuti and vermilion kum kum heaped on a tray.
-Before he does this however, he always makes what appear to be critical comments aimed at the other Brahmin priest who has been working on the main shrine since the Patasala boys departed, in fact he was working whilst they were there also, primarily on the Siva lingam.
-It seems that possibly the two priests don’t get on as there appears to be no love lost between them, but what do I know?
-They are speaking a language I don’t understand – Tamil – so whatever it is they say to each other by way of words is something I don’t really have any clue about.
-Once the curtain is drawn back and before the camphor flame is brought out of the shrine area for people to pass their hands over and wave over their heads and faces, there is another song sung by someone close to the shrine railings.
-As usual it is a devotional song, or rather on this occasion it was a mantra – Om Nama Shivaya – which I find very pleasant to listen to as I close my eyes and drink in the scared atmosphere its recitation generates throughout the whole of the temple, as religion and ritual merge once more in what seems like a perfect blend.
+Before this happens the head priest, a large built Tamil Brahmin, comes out of the Old Temple to involve himself in the preparation of the camphor flame along with the grey vibhuti and vermilion kum kum powders heaped on a tray.
+Whilst he does this, he always makes what appear to be critical comments aimed at the other Brahmin priest who has been working on the main shrine since the Patasala boys departed, in fact he was also working on it whilst they were there, primarily on the Siva lingam.
+It seems that possibly the two priests don’t get on as there appears to be no love lost between them, but then again, what do I know?
+They are speaking a language I don’t understand – Tamil – and performing actions I don’t fully understand either, so whatever it is they say to each other by way of words is something I don’t really have any clue about.
+Once the curtain is drawn back, and before the camphor flame is brought out of the shrine area for people to pass their hands over and wave towards their heads and faces, there is more singing from someone standing close to the shrine railings.
+As usual it is a devotional song, or rather on this occasion it was a mantra – Om Nama Shivaya – something which I found very pleasant to listen to as I closed my eyes and drank in the scared atmosphere its recitation generates throughout the whole of the temple; faith, religion, and ritual merging once more in what seems like a perfect blend.

-When this part of the proceedings comes to an end in the main temple, and I may or may not have crowded around the flame to place some vibhuti on my forehead, I walk into the adjoining old temple and do some circuits around the shrine to the Mother in there, each time folding by hands in prayer when I approach and pass the Ganapati statue in one of its corners.
-There is still chanting going on in the main temple, the Tamil Parayana chanted by devotees who are sat in rows in the main hall, sometimes a great number of them, and which is nice to hear as I walk on the large stone slabs on the floor of the old temple, a space which is a lot emptier than the main temple but no less potent in terms of atmosphere.
-My shrine walking in the old temple goes on from 6 – 6.30 then not long after that I head out of the doors and make my way out of the ashram, first to collect my chappals from the shoe stand and then to walk across the road and drink a nice fresh coconut.
+When this part of the proceedings comes to an end in the Main Temple, and I may or may not have crowded around the flame to place some vibhuti on my forehead, I walk into the adjoining Old Temple and do some circuits around the shrine to the Mother, each time also folding my hands in prayer when I approach and pass the Ganapati statue in one of its corners.
+There is still chanting going on in the Main Temple, the Tamil Parayana chanted by devotees who are sat in rows with men on one side and women on the other.
+Sometimes a great number of them, and which is nice to hear as I walk on the large stone slabs on the floor of the Old Temple, a space which is a lot emptier than the Main Temple, but no less potent in terms of atmosphere.
+My shrine walking in the Old Temple goes on from 6 – 6.30 then not long after that I head out of the doors and make my way out of the ashram, first to collect my chappals from the shoe stand and then to walk across the road to drink another fresh coconut.

 Yesterday it just so happened that I walked into town or at least walked to the edge of town and my reason for doing so was in order to withdraw some cash from an ICICI Bank ATM.
-This I did, but it was not without a hiccup or two on the way.
-The first thing was that the door to the ATM booth was incredibly stiff and in my struggles to yank it open I somehow managed to set off an alarm, and I think the reason for this was that I was pulling on the door instead of pushing it.
-There was an incredibly loud high pitched sound which made me panic, thinking that a bunch of Tiruvannamalai cops were suddenly going to appear from out of nowhere to see just what the fuck was going on.
+This I did, but it was not without a hiccup or two along the way.
+The first thing was that the door to the ATM booth was incredibly stiff and in my struggles to yank it open I somehow managed to set off an alarm.
+I think the reason for this was that I was pulling on the door instead of pushing it.
+There was an very loud high pitched sound which made me panic, thinking that a bunch of Tiruvannamalai cops were suddenly going to appear from out of nowhere, seeking to find out just what the fuck was going on.
 Thankfully the alarm switched itself off after a minute or so but it was a bit of a freak out to say the least.
-Hellish loud that alarm was and when I’d finally pushed the door hard enough for the booth to open the fucking thing went off again, only this time I was now inside.
-Bit of a tester that one I have to say!
-On top of all the alarm ringing was the fact that when I inserted my card into the ATM I soon found the procedure for money withdrawals had changed from last year.
+Hellish loud and when I’d finally pushed the door hard enough for the booth to open, the fucking thing went off again, only this time I was now inside.
+Bit of a tester, I have to say.

-Previously the way ICICI Bank ATMs worked was you put your card into the strip reader and then pulled it out again.
-Only when you had done this did you punch in your PIN and chose the cash withdrawal request on the menu.
-Different system to how it was back in the UK, but it doesn’t matter because this year things have changed as now the card is supposed to stay in the slot during the course of the whole transaction.
-Slight problem was that I didn’t know this was how it now worked, so when I tried to pull my card out from the slot the machine wouldn’t let me.
-Freaked me out big time as I thought the ATM had grabbed my card because of the alarm going off and that I would not be able to retrieve it without there being a whole load of complication.
+On top of the alarm ringing was the fact that when I inserted my card into the ATM I soon found the procedure for money withdrawals had changed since last year.
+Previously the way ICICI Bank ATMs worked was that you put your card into the strip reader and pulled it out again.
+Only after this did you then punch in your PIN and choose the cash withdrawal option on the menu.
+Different system to how it was back in the UK, but it doesn’t matter because this year things have changed and now the card is supposed to stay in the slot during the course of the whole transaction.
+Slight problem was that I didn’t know this was how it now worked, so when I tried to pull my card out from the slot, the machine wouldn’t let me.
+Another big time freak out as I thought the ATM had grabbed my card because of the alarm going off and that I would not be able to retrieve it without there being a whole load of stressful complication.
 Thankfully a message soon appeared on screen telling me not to remove my card until the whole transaction was processed.
-Wished they’d told me that before, because it sure would have saved me a bit of aggravation, but I guess the important thing is that I got there in the end and soon had the machine pumping out those notes, all to the tune of 10,000 rupees which would do very nicely thank you.
-Only hope there aren’t going to be any hassles when I use an ICICI Bank ATM next time around, but I guess I’ll find out about that pretty soon as I’ll be in Bangalore tomorrow and there is an ICICI ATM on Residency Road which I’ll have a try on.
+Wished they’d told me that before, because it sure would have saved me a bit of aggravation, but I guess the important thing is that I got there in the end and soon had the machine pumping out those notes, all to the tune of 10,000 rupees, an amount which would do very nicely thank you very much.
+Only hope there aren’t going to be any hassles when I use an ICICI Bank ATM next time around, but I guess I’ll find out about that soon enough because I’ll be in Bangalore tomorrow and there is an ICICI ATM on Residency Road which I’ll pay a visit to.

-Actually the reason for withdrawing 10,000 IR is because I intend to make a donation to Athithi Ashram as they run various charity projects, ones such as feeding sadhus, providing medical care for sadhus and also caring for cows.
-Dunno, just felt I had to make some kind of contribution towards those things as it has been pretty damn cheap for me to stay in the ashram, 800 IR a day to be exact, a price which includes three meals and a couple of hot drinks, along with my own room.
+Actually the reason for withdrawing 10,000 rupees is because I intend to make a donation to Athithi Ashram as they run various charity projects, ones such as feeding sadhus, providing their medical treatment, and also caring for cows.
+Dunno, just felt I had to make some kind of contribution towards those things as it has been pretty damn cheap for me to stay in the ashram, 800 rupees a day to be exact, a price which includes three meals and a couple of hot drinks, along with my own room.
 I feel I have got so much out of my visit by way of my conversations and meditations with Swami Hamsananda during his morning satsangs, along with being able to use the meditation hall pretty much any time I have wanted to, always having the place to myself.
-Fair is fair then.
-It feels like it is a good thing to do and money well spent as I can see how the ashram is run and as far as I can work out it all seems good to me.
-Certainly would be the case that I would not be able to do a better job myself, no way, wouldn’t even have a clue where to start.
-It is an ashram which is engaged with the world on a daily basis, not some awe inspiring artifice making millions of bucks or anything like that.
-Just a fully functioning operation providing a service to whoever might turn up (provided they have made a booking of course) from pretty much anywhere in the world.
+Fair is fair then, good to pay something back.
+Yes, it feels like it is a good thing to do and money well spent because I can see how the ashram is run and as far as I can work out it all seems fine.
+Certainly would be the case that I would not be able to do a better job myself, no way, wouldn’t even know where to start.
+It is an ashram which is engaged with the world on a daily basis, not some awe inspiring artifice making millions of bucks or anything like that, just a fully functioning day to day operation providing a service to whoever might turn up (provided they have made a booking of course) from pretty much anywhere in the world.

-So after sorting out the cash at the ATM I walked back and had another coconut from my favourite seller, the one opposite the main gates to Ramanasramam.
+So after sorting out my cash at the ATM I walked back and had another coconut from my favourite seller, the tough lady opposite the main gates to Ramanasramam.
 Felt like I needed one and I have to say the coconut water slid down nicely after what I had just gone through with that damn bloody ATM.
-By the time I got back to my room it was time to speak to Dawa Dolkar on the phone and then for writing things up in my notebook before heading down to dinner.
-After I’d eaten I took another 20 mins walk through the back streets of that part of town, the usual dark places, something which I have been doing pretty much every evening, possibly buying a bottle of water along the way, before getting back to the ashram by 8.45 and returning once again to my room.
+By the time I got back to my room it was time to speak to Metok on the phone and then for writing things up in my notebook before heading down to dinner.
+After I’d eaten I took another 20 mins walk through the back streets of the Ramana Nagar part of town, the usual dark places, something which I have been doing pretty much every evening, buying a bottle of water along the way before getting back to the ashram by 8.45 and returning once again to my room.